Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Oh, and trust me when I say do NOT forget to add the freshly cracked pepper.
 Something magical happens when you combine it with the dill and Gouda to produce an out-of-this-world-amazing flavour!

-Try this Rosemary & Roasted Garlic Artisan Bread or these savoury Rosemary Parmesan Scones next.
+Try this Rosemary and Roasted Garlic Artisan Bread or these savoury Rosemary Parmesan Scones next.

 You can find more helpful information, suggested equipment, tips and resources for beginners in my Everyday Artisan Bread recipe here.